For a smooth transition and a respected degree, consider Notre Dame.

 - Official college transcripts from all academic institutions previously attended

 Financial aid is available to all students.
 A Free Application for Federal Student Aid (FAFSA) is required for consideration of assistance from the federal/state government, external companies/agencies and Notre Dame institutional need-based grants.

 Schedule a Visit

 Schedule a visit to meet with an admissions counselor to learn more about transferring credits and the transfer admissions process.
 Campus tours, class visits and appointments with academic departments are also available.

 Talk to an Admissions Counselor

-Complete the form below to get in touch with an admissions counselor and learn more about our programs.
+Contact an admissions counselor to request information and learn more about our programs.